 - Sub-second latency: Millicast ingests WHIP and delivers standard WebRTC with latency between 200–500ms end-to-end, so viewers experience streaming events truly in real time.

 - Universal compatibility: Viewers can play Millicast streams in any browser or device that supports WebRTC-with no client-side software or plug-in required.

 - Immersive interactivity: Unreal Engine users can view real-time streams at-scale, and also interact with Unreal Engine via keyboard, mouse, touch, and even their own custom HTML5 UI.

 - Secure streaming: Enable end-to-end encryption on the Millicast platform to protect your streams from being “hijacked” on the network, and use the Subscribe token to restrict viewership.

 Want to explore how you can use Unreal Engine, the PixelStreaming Plugin and Millicast for your own streaming project?
-Contact the Millicast team or schedule a meeting with one of our solution engineers.
+Contact the Millicast team.